Palmetto High School (Florida)

 Palmetto High School, a high school located in Palmetto, Florida was originally opened in 1957 and rebuilt in 1999.
 The school's athletic teams are known as the Tigers, and the school colors are red, white, and black.
 The school currently serves students in grades 9 through 12.

 Campus layout

 The campus is made up of about 70 buildings.
-The cafeteria, office, library, old auditorium are located in the near the front of the school and the art room, gym, new auditorium, and JROTC building are in the back of the school.
+The cafeteria, office, library and old auditorium are located near the front of the school and the art room, gym, new auditorium, and JROTC building are in the back of the school.